 “Our expertise is in loneliness and aging and I know when you have dementia, people withdraw.
 So loneliness for me is something that also needs to be addressed.
 Making a place that’s comfortable for others to visit so the person isn’t isolated should be a real focus for residential care facilities here in New Zealand.”

-Stephanie visited the Netherlands earlier this year on a study tour and was excited to learn about their innovative approach to dementia care.
+Stephanie visited the Netherlands in 2019 on a study tour and was excited to learn about their innovative approach to dementia care.
 Their programmes revolved around two key principles – ensuring those with dementia had real purpose in life and remained connected to the community.

 “I visited what was called ‘green care farm’ – these are working farms that people with dementia visit each day.
 They help garden, look after animals, chop the firewood, muck out the chickens… they had a purpose, they were busy and they were active.”
 Students and volunteers also worked on the farm so those with dementia were part of a wider community effort rather than being shut off from society in separate, secure facilities.